 In the Department of Human Services, his staff aided clients through their application process for public assistance programs.
 While serving in the Department of Children and Family Services Legal Division, he was responsible for maintaining 52 service providers contracts with the State of Illinois that had an annual value of 500 million dollars.
 Tracy’s last assignment was with the Department of Employment Security.
 As the Local Office Manager for the largest call center in the State of Illinois, he was responsible for a staff of 84 union state employees who assisted claimants with filing for unemployment benefits.
 Tracy recently left the State of Illinois to purse his mission of becoming the next Congressman elected from the Illinois 7th Congressional District.

 Tracy Jennings was born and raised on the South Side of Chicago, Illinois in 1968.
 Today, Tracy resides in Westchester, Illinois, a place he has called home for more than 20 years.
 A product of the Chicago Public Schools system and avid supporter of public education, Tracy is a graduate of Morgan Park High School and Northern Illinois University, where he earned his Bachelor Degree in Psychology.
 He also has a Bachelor degree in Telecommunications Management from DeVry University.

-Tracy Jennings is married to Cynthia and celebrated 25 years of marriage September 2018.
+Tracy Jennings is married to Cynthia and will celebrate 27 years of marriage on September 11th, 2020.
 They have two adult children, Reggie and Traci.
-Reggie earned his Master’s Degree in Higher Education in May of 2018 and now works at Texas Christian University.
-Traci, a third year Law student at Marquette University, is the President of the Black Student Law Association.
+Reggie currently works at Texas Christian University and is pursuing his MBA.
+Traci, recently graduated from Marquette University Law School and works for a private law firm.
 As parents, Tracy and Cynthia firmly believe that, “it does not matter where you start, it’s where you finish that counts,” a motto they have instilled in their children and applied to their own lives.

 Candidate Tracy Jennings will “Expect More” of all our community stakeholders in order to produce the societal changes we all hope to realize.